Skip to content

 15625

 This makes it easy to identify and debug different parts of our code.
-We could have also done both the assigning and the printing in one line, using our familiar quad operator:
+We could have also done both the assigning and the printing in one line, using our familiar quad symbol:

 RES 1 + 5*6